We have a variety of “Open Port” events during which renowned cybersecurity experts

 will come to ETH to discuss their field’s current state with a small group of students.

 In cybersecurity, an “Open Port” is an integral part of internet communication.
 Similarly, our Open Port events are there to communicate, connect and learn from each other.
 These events are an excellent opportunity for ETH students to gain an insight into the industry and public services.
 Additionally, in good ETH fashion, there will be an apero after most of our events.
 In particular circumstances, Open Ports are held virtually in highly interactive settings to the delight of speakers and students alike.

-Roman will explain how he designed and set up a platform that allows security researchers to share malware samples, indicators of compromise, botnet addresses, and more.
-He will also give an overview of the malware threat landscape in the last decade, and the unique challenges posed by recent attacks.
+Roman presented how he designed and set up a platform that allows security researchers to share malware samples, indicators of compromise, botnet addresses, and more.
+He also gave an overview of the malware threat landscape in the last decade, and the unique challenges posed by recent attacks.

 Have you ever wondered how security analysts and penetration testers search for vulnerabilities in real-world systems?
-In this talk, Claudio Anliker explains what penetration testing, red teaming, and ethical hacking are about.
+In this talk, Claudio Anliker explained what penetration testing, red teaming, and ethical hacking are about.

 Sharing some of his own experiences, he

 the everyday work in the IT security industry.
-He shows how you learn the tricks of the trade,
+He showed how you learn the tricks of the

 it needs to conduct meaningful security assessments, and why penetration testing can be an